Tinkerforge/doc/source/Hardware/Bricklets/Dual_Relay.rst

 Test your Dual Relay Bricklet
 -----------------------------

+To test your Dual Relay Bricklet you have to start by installing the :ref:`Brick Daemon <brickd>` and the :ref:`Brick Viewer <brickv>` (see :ref:`here <tools_installation_brickdv>` for an installation tutorial).
+The former is a bridge between the Bricks/Bricklets and the programming language API bindings (you need this in any case if you want to use the Bricks/Bricklets).
+The latter is only for testing purposes.

-To test your Dual Relay Bricklet connect it to arbitrary :ref:`Brick <product_overview_bricks>` over the supplied cable (see picture below).
+Connect your Dual Relay Bricklet to an arbitrary :ref:`Brick <product_overview_bricks>` over the supplied cable (see picture below).

 .. image:: /Images/Bricks/Servo_Brick/servo_brick_test.jpg
    :scale: 100 %
    :alt: Dual Relais Bricklet with connected Master Brick
    :align: center
+   :target: ../../_images/Bricklets/current12_brickv.jpg

 After installing our software (Brickd, Brickv) you can see the connected Dual Relais Bricklet in the Brickv.